bytefish/bytefish.de/blog/flight_tracking_with_aspnetcore_angular.md

 [TOC]

-## The Migration Plan ##

-### Migrating the Frontend to Angular 18 ###

-The repository slept there for four years.
-Angular was at Angular 10 back in the days, so there have been 8 major releases in between.
-It's needless to say, there have been *some* breaking changes.

-In the Jumanji-esque land of JavaScript it's impossible to simply run an `npm update` and call it a day.
-Take a two week old JavaScript project and you'll find yourself in a hopeless adventure.
-The Angular CLI supports migrations, but only between two consecutive major releases.

-So I am going to do the only sane thing.
-I'll create an Angular 18 sample project using the Angular CLI, copy the few parts of code over and fix the things breaking left and right.

-### Migrating the Backend to .NET 8 ###

-The Backend used .NET Core 3.1. .NET has a great backwards compability, so I could open the project, replace the `TargetFramework` in the Project file and it compiles happily.
-I think that's testament to the .NET ecosystem.

-Except that...
-I am not happy with the "old way" of doing things!
-By now new best practices in ASP.NET Core emerged, and the "old code" looks nothing like current .NET developers would expect.

-Plus the previous code relied on a "MapboxTileServer", that's nowhere to be found.
-It was a small ASP.NET Core API for serving vector map tiles in the MBTiles format.

-Back then I've switched the MapboxTileServer repositories visibility to *Private*, because I feared infringing MapBox copyrights.
-And with a job, and two babies keeping me awake the nights?
-Some legal problems is nothing I want to deal with.

-So while at it, we'll also rip the code for service map tiles off this mysterious MapboxTileServer repository and put it where it belongs, in the OpenSkyFlightTracker repository.

-Sounds like a plan, right?

 ## Styles, Fonts, MBTiles, ... what's all that? ##

-Before diving into the code, let's take a look at what's required to see beautiful web maps in your application.
+Before diving right into the migration plan and code, let's take a look at what's required to see beautiful web maps in our application.
 There are so called "Map Tiles", we need to download, there is a "Map Style" and "Fonts".

 ### Tilesets and MBTiles ###